ikeohachidi/live-editor/README.md

 ### Known issues
 - Refreshing the page after writing Sass will return the compiled sass
+- Refreshing the page after writing Ts will return the compiled typescript
 - Resizing on the y axis downwards is janky, I've narrowed this down to the iframe used to render web pages.

 #### Why